EDUCATION PROGRAMS

 If you are passionate about helping others grow or you want to make a positive impact, an education program at UT might be the right fit for you!
-Your experience as an education student here will prepare you for a wide range of roles with immersive experiences in classrooms, research centers, and community programming.
+Education students prepare for a range of roles through immersive experiences in classrooms, research centers, and community programming.

 a student works with young children